Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

+For the audio layers, we identified optimal similarity thresholds for the edit-distance metrics based on precision-recall curves: 88 for exact audio and 68 for partial matches.
+Both thresholds achieved perfect precision and recall in our test set.
+In cases where the precision-recall curve was optimal for multiple thresholds, we selected the mean of all the optimal threshold values.
+These funtions allowed us to detect duets, identical videos, and small modifications of the same video that are uploaded independently, resulting as different videos in the TikTok API.
+For example, our similarity measure matches the three videos in Figures~\ref{fig:ex-audio:a} and the two videos in \ref{fig:ex-audio:b}.

-\item \textbf{Video Similarity.} To detect visual coordination, we apply a perceptual image hashing method that enables approximate matching between video frames.
-We extract one frame every three seconds and compare each frame from the shorter video to frames in the longer one, requiring that all frames have a near-equivalent match.
-This technique is designed to tolerate minor differences while detecting visually similar content.
-While the approach does not yield perfect precision and recall under a single threshold, we prioritized high precision to avoid false positives.
-The method performed well in identifying reused video snippets, including different cuts from the same interview, but was more sensitive to visual modifications such as zooming or autofill effects.
-This layer captures subtle forms of content coordination that may not be evident through audio or text alone.
-We apply a similarity threshold of 1, determined based on validation against manually labelled data. \end{itemize}
+For visual similarity, our approach does not yield perfect precision and recall under a single threshold.
+The method performed well in identifying reused video snippets, including different cuts from the same interview, but is more sensitive to visual modifications such as zooming or autofill effects.
+Therefore, we prioritised high precision over high recall to avoid false positives, setting a similarity threshold of 1 and resulting in only detecting complete video duplicates in our test data set of 20 video pairs.